yutouyes/RedMagic8_GameKeyChargeSepa/README.md

-# RedMagic8_GameKeyChargeSepa
+# RedMagic8 GameKey ChargeSeparation

-A magisk module for RedMagic8 ChargeSeparation, controlled by GameKey.
+A Magisk module for RedMagic8 ChargeSeparation, controlled by GameKey.

-# Feature
+## Feature
-1. up to enable ChargeSeparation.
+- up to enable ChargeSeparation.
-2. down to disable ChargeSeparation.
+- down to disable ChargeSeparation.